rothemi/SAGA/Paper/Rebuttal/Figure R3/Training91_Top9GA_61 new samples/README.md

-# Left panel of Figure R3
+# Right panel of Figure R3
 The script [Performance_Top9GA_all 84 Test samples.R](./Performance_Top9GA_all%2084%20Test samples.R) was used to generate the right panel of [Figure R3](../Performances_TestSets_SAGAold.png).

 ## Availability of raw data and R workspace file